X86 Emulation (QEMU)¶

 While this board is emulated and you can’t “flash” it, you can use this configuration to run basic Zephyr applications and kernel tests in the QEMU emulated environment.
 For example, with the Synchronization Sample:

-# From the root of the zephyr repository west build -t run
+# From the root of the zephyr repository west build -b qemu_x86 samples/synchronization west build -t run

 This will build an image with the synchronization sample app, boot it using QEMU, and display the following console output: